bundabrg/GeyserLink/docs/index.md

 GeyserLink aims to provide an easy method of sending messages between any server involved in a Minecraft connection and to do so in such a way as to allow both a trusted setup and an untrusted setup.
 This could also potentially be a useful way for client side mods to implement better communication.
+It is the TCP/IP of PluginMessages.

 An example configuration could be a Geyser server connected to a Bungeecord server connecting to a Spigot server.
 If all three servers are under the control of the same user then they can be configured to trust each other.
 However if the Geyser server is instead run by